Creation Theology logo

 Fruitfulness in Christ

 To speak of the sanctifying work of Christ is to speak of God's purpose.
-God created the universe including mankind with a purpose in mind.
+God created the universe, including mankind, with a purpose in mind.
 This purpose preceded creation.
 The creation account is used in the Bible as a model of Christ's sanctifying work and the purpose God has in creation.
 This points to a new creation that is the work of Christ: the creation of a people for God.
 To sanctify is to set apart, and Jesus has set apart those who come to Him.
 This setting apart is not just a deliverance from sin and death; it is a setting apart unto the purpose of God.

 Jesus Christ is the way, or agent, through which the purpose of God is fulfilled.
 The Bible states of Jesus Christ, "For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him" (Col. 1:16).
 Jesus Christ is central in fulfilling the purpose of God.
 All things were created "through Him" and "for Him."

 The Scripture states, "For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them" (Eph.
 2:10).
 The believer was created for good works.
 He is called to serve God and fulfill His purposes.
 God "prepared beforehand" that in Christ Jesus the believer should walk in good works.
-The Scripture also speaks of Jesus Christ "who gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works" (Titus 2:14).
+The Scripture also speaks of Jesus Christ, "who gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works" (Titus 2:14).
 This is the believer's calling and is not optional.
 God's workmanship is the conforming of the believer into the image of Christ.
-God's grace and mercy is not given just to remove the guilt of sin and give eternal life; it is given to deliver the believer to the fulfillment of God's purposes.
+God's grace and mercy are not given just to remove the guilt of sin and give eternal life; they are given to deliver the believer to the fulfillment of God's purposes.

 Predestination